cat40/random-electronic-stuff/ssr-flicker-reduction/ssr-flicker-reduction.md

 ### Install an inlet filter
 * In some circumstances this may help, but they are generally aimed at much higher frequencies that would not be observable to the human eye

-## Footnotes:
-<sup>1</sup> LED and CFL lightbulbs won't behave *quite* that simply, but the end result is still flicker, based on the variation in RMS line voltage

 ## Attributions:
 This was a major team effort on the Voron discord, but special recognition should go to:
 * Voron discord user Royicus, for many scope captures and much testing
 * Voron discord user Arc, for coming up with the numbers and some scope captures showing the reasons for instability at mains frequency
 * Voron discord user Thor, for images

+## Footnotes:
+<sup>1</sup> In smart systems with a voltage regulator you will usually see an undershoot when the load is switched on and an overshoot when the load is switched off

+<sup>2</sup> LED and CFL lightbulbs won't behave *quite* that simply, but the end result is still flicker, based on the variation in RMS line voltage